vinay-hebb/DecisionTreeVis/Decision Trees/MyReadme.md

 ## Decision regions of subtree figure
 1. This shows decision regions considering a given truncated tree
+2. Decision regions are shown with lighter color of corresponding samples

 ## Node impurity vs Tree depth figure